-defines a differential form on $\FM_1(n)$ out of an odd directed graph $\Gamma$ with $n$ external vertices.
-Moreover, the preceding Lemma~\ref{lm::corr::wG} explains why the differential form $\omega^{\orient}_{\Gamma}$ can be considered as a differential form on the manifold $\MonR{n+1}$ and we will use the same notation $\omega^{\orient}_{\Gamma}$ for it. \begin{lemma} Let $T_1\eqvr T_2$ be a pair of leaf-labeled rooted trees from $T_n$ that are equivalent under the equivalence relation introduced in Section~\ref{sec::Mos=As}.
+\begin{lemma} Let $T_1\eqvr T_2$ be a pair of leaf-labeled rooted trees from $\Tre_n$ that are equivalent under the equivalence relation introduced in Section~\ref{sec::Mos=As}.
 Let $U_{T_1}$ (respectively $U_{T_2}$) be the corresponding cells in $\FM_1(n)$.
 Then the pushforwards of the restrictions of the form $\omega^{\orient}_{\Gamma}$ on the corresponding cells coincides: